i-am-lucas-almeida/Frontend-Mentor-Challenges/intro-component-with-signup-form-master/style-guide.md

-# Guia de estilo de front-end
+# Front-end Style Guide

 ## Layout

-Os designs foram criados com as seguintes larguras:
+The designs were created to the following widths:

 - Mobile: 375px
 - Desktop: 1440px